• Home

 Communnication and volatility

-On the other hand, some critics of Powell have suggested that the Fed chairman’s current strategy is adding volatility to the market, as investors overreact to any hints from rate-setters.
-Mohammed El-Erian, the former CEO of PIMCO, argued last year that “the whole point of forward guidance is predictability and stability,” but noted investors were trading rapidly on hints about either a hold or cut.
+On the other hand, some critics of Powell have suggested that the Fed chair’s current strategy is adding volatility to the market, as investors overreact to any hints from rate-setters.
+Mohamed El-Erian, former CEO of Pimco, argued last year, “The whole point of forward guidance is predictability and stability,” but he noted investors were trading rapidly on hints about either a hold or cut.

 About the Author